microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ![project created](../../assets/images/extend-m365-copilot-01/project-scffolded.png)

 Well done!
-You have successfully set up the base declarative Copilot app!
+You have successfully set up the base declarative agent!
 Now, proceed to examine the files contained within to be able to customise it to make the geo locator game app.

 <cc-end-step lab="e1" exercise="1" step="2" />